Soyweiser/CDDA-Wiki-Scripts/README.md

 ## bionics.py

+Data can be automatically copied to the wiki bionic pages.
+Usage: python [location of pywikibotinstall]\pwb.py bionics.py
+   Either input 'all' or 'ALL', and then your password, and wait for the pages to be updated.
+   Or: Input a bionic ID from 'data/json/bionics.json' to get the position of that bionic in the data list.
+   Or: Input an integer, which will print the generate page of that bionic on screen, and copy it to the clipboard.
-Data is copied to clipboard, used for the Bionics, doesn't work on bionics that are not defined in 'data\json\bionics.json' Microreactor upgrade CBM will need to be fixed manually.
+Doesn't work on bionics that are not defined in 'data\json\bionics.json'

 ## materials.py